 Tuesday is my day shift at the bar, and to be honest, it was a bit of a challenge coming up with healthy and environmentally friendly choices throughout the day.
 But I did manage to make a few small ones, and small is better than none at all.

 For starters, I parked much further away than I usually would.
 I got some light exercise on the walk, and I didn’t have to pay for a parking ticket.
-Once again I packed lunch to prevent myself from buying unhealthy food, going with the trusty old apple and muesli bar combo.
+Once again I packed lunch to prevent myself from buying unhealthy food and unnecessary plastic waste, going with the trusty old apple and muesli bar combo.
 At the end of my shift I decided to skip the free staff beer, which is a big deal for me, and enjoyed the walk back to the car.